 "Specialist relationship teams engage with clients at a strategic level, providing industry insight and connections across our home markets of Australia and New Zealand, as well as markets in Asia Pacific, Europe and the Americas.

-"Our banking solutions are tailored to suit our client's needs on a global, regional or local basis and our expertise in the REI sectors enables us to assess the associated risks with any proposed activity to structure and price solutions
+"Our banking solutions are tailored to suit our client's needs on a global, regional or local basis and our expertise in the REI sectors enables us to assess the associated risks with any proposed activity to structure and price solutions accordingly.

-"Helping our clients move to a more sustainable business model is a priority; we address the risks and opportunities associated with climate change and are committed to supporting their transition to a low carbon economy in a gradual
+"Helping our clients move to a more sustainable business model is a priority; we address the risks and opportunities associated with climate change and are committed to supporting their transition to a low carbon economy in a gradual and responsible manner."

 Another important element in ANZ's ongoing presence in PNG is its commitment to giving back to the community through financial inclusion and capability, with an increasing focus on skillsbased volunteering.